Projects

 Now see ABC TV’s Catalyst feature Plastic Oceans: In our throw away world a plastic bag outlives it’s usefulness after around fifteen minutes.
 A plastic bottle might last a little longer, party balloons a whole occasion.
 But the ocean likes to hang onto these discarded treasures for decades, even centuries with devastating unexpected results.

-See the Bookend Trust’s new interactive program focussing on marine debris around the coast of Tasmania – starting July 2012!
+The Bookend Trust’s 2012 interactive program focussed on marine debris around the coast of Tasmania.

 Pacific Ocean’s ecology affected by floating debris